 This appears interesting.
 I’m fine with doing this type of work, you get to use your head and it requires some tooling up plus the purchase of some specialized truck to haul the torch system and the welding gear.
 I like the idea, but can I make any real money doing this type of work.
 Most of the machine shops and or metal fabrication shops close up by 7PM and so that only leaves me with a small window to get things done during the week.
 Furthermore, during the fall/winter hours, daylight is going to be an issue.
 I like the idea but I think outside forces limit my opportunity to do a lot of work.
-So I’m going to be limited in the volume I can achieve.
+I’m going to be limited in the volume I can achieve.
 However, I’m going to put this one on the short list of opportunities.

 Although this appeals to my sense of working with machines and my hands, it is expensive to get involved.
 I don’t want to be a diver because I’m not into the water environment.
 I’m not a fisherman so I would have to learn the industry terminology.
 My understanding is that anything marine is expensive, so I could charge a good amount for my services.
 But most customers are interested in dealing with their issues during normal business hours and not so much at night.
-So I’ll knock out a good portion of my potential market just because of my available hours.
+I’ll knock out a good portion of my potential market just because of my available hours.
 In addition, the customer contact element might be tolerable, but it is pushing my limit.
-So given the expense involved to get in, the limited market, I’m going to say no.
+Given the expense involved to get in, the limited market, I’m going to say no.

 I’m handy with the tools; know the difference between fuel injection and a carburetor, but I don’t have the garage space nor do I wish to rent a facility to do this type of work.
-I would need to permanently house a lift system etc. So this would be on the short list if I were going to go into this full time.
+I would need to permanently house a lift system etc. This would be on the short list if I were going to go into this full time.

 How about something like a tow truck?
 This appears interesting, but I’m not in love with the idea of getting a 2 AM wake up call to tow someone.
-So I’m going to say no to this too.
+I’m going to say no to this too.

 Coin Operated Machines

 Well this appears to be a possibility.
-First thing is that I would have to purchase machines; if a Laundromat, industrial level machines.
-Too risky for that particular option if you ask me; besides, I would have to rent some space, modify the space for a Laundromat and so on.
+First thing is that I would have to purchase machines; if a laundromat, industrial level machines.
+Too risky for that particular option if you ask me; besides, I would have to rent some space, modify the space for a laundromat and so on.
 That will exceed my $40,000 budget.
 I do not want to borrow money for this venture.
 What about food vending?

 This looks interesting, but most of the facilities to place a machine would require attendance during normal business hours.
 I’m not available during the day.
 In addition, I would lose some money if I don’t rotate the food.
 Hauling sodas around doesn’t seem to appealing either.

 Other vending opportunities include gaming, ATMs’, or the latest fad, wine vending machines.
 This looks interesting; all of these are located in spots where access is allowed beyond 7PM.
 The wine one looks interesting, but I really don’t want to deal with understanding wines nor breakage.
 I can imagine what a mess it is to clean up when one of those bottles busts.
 In addition, the government has taxation certificates that you have to follow.
 Gaming has the same licensing standard.
 I really don’t want to keep working with the government.
 For some reason the government is only interested in their tax revenues and not the small businessman generating revenue.
 ATMs don’t require licensing or special reporting to the government.
-So, I think this will go on my short list.
+I think this will go on my short list.

 The current wave in business for making money; it seems everybody has a website now.
 Although I’m technically savvy, this doesn’t seem appealing.
 Again, I would have to sell products, ship them and deal with customers.
 Even though the contact isn’t face to face, I really don’t want to fight with the little old lady or the teenager.
-So I’m going to pass on this option.
+I’m going to pass on this option.

 Well this fits perfectly with my personality and my available times.
 I think this should be on the short list.
 Low investment into equipment and a large market where I live makes this worth further research.